 The MPhil in Industrial Systems, Manufacture and Management (ISMM) is a one-year postgraduate programme designed to equip numerate graduates, primarily from Science, Technology, Engineering or Maths backgrounds, with the skills, personal development and industrial experience to be immediately effective in their early careers in industry.

-The course considers the whole value chain and builds an integrated view of manufacturing spanning marketing, design, production, product/service delivery and industrial sustainability.
-The strategic context at company, national and international level is considered.
+The course addresses the whole value chain and builds an integrated view of manufacturing spanning: production processes, operations management and supply chain, data and simulation, marketing, strategy, product/service delivery and industrial economics.

 Manufacturing is not just about making things in factories.
-It involves everything from understanding markets, designing products and processes, to managing complex supply chains, distribution networks and related services.
-Manufacturing is recognised as vital to a strong and successful economy.
-Manufacturing “creates wealth, sustains jobs and is central to our economic success.
-Modern manufacturing is at the frontier of new technologies, products and ways of working...”
-(DTI Manufacturing Strategy)
+It involves everything from understanding markets, designing products and processes, to managing complex supply chains, distribution networks and related services. manufacturing is recognised as being vital in making a strong and successful economy.
+It creates wealth, sustains jobs and is central to our economic success.
+Modern manufacturing is at the frontier of new technologies, products and ways of working.